jaanga/jaanga.github.io/demo/nils/podcast-hero/podcasts.md

 Bill Gates funds his Khan Academy
 Why

-Vecause he teaches everything about math
+Because he teaches everything about math

 Keep it to about three minutes